 Case Study Exemplars:

-National Eisteddfod Science and Technology: Dr Arwyn Jones, (PHRMY).
+Dr Arwyn Jones, (PHRMY).
 Welsh Universites team up with the International Bee Keepers Association and the National Botanic Garden of Wales to raise awareness of the importance of pollination in conservation, agriculture and medical sciences.
-A whole spectrum of activities is being lined up specifically for the Science and Technology Pavilion at the National Eisteddfod in Camarthenshire, 1st-9th August 2014.
+A whole spectrum of activities were held at the Science and Technology Pavilion which took place at the National Eisteddfod in Camarthenshire, 1st-9th August 2014.

 Honey Bee as a Drug Discovery Tool: Prof Les Baillie has been working with honey bees and the National Botanic Garden of Wales to identify plant derived drugs which could be used to treat antibiotic resistant hospital pathogens.
 This project draws from a range of scientific disciplines such as microbiology, chemistry, DNA sequencing, data presentation and ecology and as such represents a story which could be used to engage students in STEM related subjects.

 The Darwin Experience - The Darwin Centre for Biology and Medicine was founded in Cardiff by Professor Tony Campbell in 1993, moving to Pembrokeshire in 1999.
 It has evolved from a Biological and Medicine engagement platform through a weeklong Science Engineering and Technology (SET) Festival, to its current format as year round engagement provider in Science, Technology, Engineering , and Mathematics (STEM) in its broadest sense.